|

 of millions of dollars but the French parties involved (the State,

-not negociate
+not negotiate

 4. Years later (September 2003), it became very serious and the